Child Custody Agreements and Parenting Plan

 - Experience: Look for a lawyer with extensive experience in family law and child custody cases.

-- Knowledge: Ensure the lawyer is well-versed in the Children’s Law Reform Act and the Divorce Act.
+- Knowledge: Ensure the lawyer is well-versed in the Children’s Law Reform Act, the Family Law Act, and the Divorce Act.

 - Communication: Choose a lawyer who is a good communicator and can explain complex legal concepts clearly and concisely.